UVicLibrary/VaultToSpotlight/mapping_document/README.md

 A mapping or crosswalk document is a spreadsheet that lists each metadata field in Vault and its corresponding field in Spotlight.
 At minimum, it has 3 columns: one for Vault fields (the label); one for Spotlight fields (the name of the field indexed by Spotlight's backend); and one for general notes.

 Spotlight stores and indexes data differently than Vault.
-The purpose of a mapping document is to explicitly define which field in Vault should match a field in Spotlight, since this relationship is not immediately obvious to a computer (or sometimes to a Spotlight developer).
+The purpose of a mapping document is to explicitly define which field in Vault should match a field in Spotlight, since this relationship is not immediately obvious to a computer or, sometimes, to a Spotlight developer).
 As the subject-matter expert in your collection's materials, *only you* (with some help) can map out this relationship so that no important information is lost.
-As a general rule, it's best to be as unambiguous as possible, even if that requires some extra notes.
+As a general rule, it's best to be as unambiguous as possible.

 To download a blank template, see [blank_mapping_doc_template.xslx](blank_mapping_doc_template.xslx) (Excel spreadsheet).
-This template includes links to relevant examples of each metadata field in Spotlight (you can leave this in if you wish or delete it).
+This template includes links to relevant examples of each metadata field in Spotlight (you can leave these in if you wish or delete them).

 To see an example of a completed template, see [Vault_to_SpotlightMapping.xslx](Vault_to_SpotlightMapping.xslx).